taylordr/supracentrality/README.md

-# Supracentrality
-Centrality Analyses for Multilayer, Multiplex and Temporal Networks
+# Supracentrality - Centrality Analysis for Multilayer, Multiplex and Temporal Networks